bluesky/bluesky/doc/source/callbacks.rst

 .. automethod:: bluesky.run_engine.Dispatcher.subscribe

-*Critical subscriptions* are also applied to every scan.
+*Lossless subscriptions* are also applied to every scan.
 See below for more on this topic.

 Running Callbacks on Old Data